 Thermoelectric generators, or TEGs, are devices that utilize one or more thermoelectric modules as the primary component/s, followed by a cooling system that can be either passive or active: such as an open air heat sink, fan cooled heat sink, or fluid cooled.
 These components are then fabricated into an assembly to function as one unit called a TEG.

-What is a thermoelectric module?
+What is a Thermoelectric Generator Module?

 How are thermoelectric modules made?